-Spring is here, and if you are like me, I am beginning to get into a summer slowdown mode.
-What that means to “Betty” is easier recipes taking less time, with an eye on keeping the calories down.
-This week, I have two recipes which take little time and preparation.
+Spring is here, and if you are like me, you’re beginning to get into a summer slowdown mode.
+What that means to “Betty” is easier recipes that take less time, with an eye on keeping the calories down.
+This week, I have two recipes that take little time and preparation.
 The results are a delicious meal.
-For the main course, try Maple Mustard Pork Chops served with Boiled Asparagus dressed up with Balsamic Vinegar and Parmesan.
+Try Maple Mustard Pork Chops served with Boiled Asparagus dressed up with Balsamic Vinegar and Parmesan for the main course.
 Pair your main course with a Prosecco cocktail.

 Serving for 2

 2 (5 Oz.) boneless pork chops

 Salt and pepper to taste